dataloop-ai/dtlpy-documentation/swagger_rest_api/00_general_information.md

 ## Key Features of Dataloop's API
 Dataloop's platform gives users some very useful tools, because of the REST API it uses, such as:

-- Editing Metadata - Add data to describe your items and datasets, such as unique or serial IDs for a sequence of frames or images, location of item creation, sensor position and more.
+- Editing Metadata - Add data to describe your Items and Datasets, such as unique or serial IDs for a sequence of frames or images, location of Item creation, sensor position and more.

-- Bulk Uploads - Import millions of items without compressing your data quality or separating metadata from items with the bulk upload capabilities.
+- Bulk Uploads - Import millions of Items without compressing your data quality or separating Metadata from Items with the bulk upload capabilities.

-- Direct M2M Integrations - Perform commands directly through your code, including the automatic creation of projects, datasets, ontologies, and inferencing - all accessible via direct HTTP requests.
+- Direct M2M Integrations - Perform commands directly through your code, including the automatic creation of Projects, Datasets, Ontologies, and inferencing - all accessible via direct HTTP requests.

 Now that you know the basics of the APIs in general and Dataloop's API, you can move on to learning how to [Authenticate on Dataloop's platform](./1.%20Authentication.md).